KRISWIU/cs326-final-tet/docs/milestone2.md

 #### /artworks/{artwork}
-Returns a JSON object with artwork data for artwork ID.
-Empty object if ID is invalid.
+Returns a JSON object with the database object for the artwork with the corresponding ID.

 **Example command:**
 `curl -X GET https://the-artchive.herokuapp.com/artworks/2 -H "Content-Type: application.json"`